 The best human resources AI is not about taking the human out of hiring and culture decisions.
 Far from it.
 It’s about providing meaningful data to help us make better decisions faster.

-Human decision making is the ultimate black box.
-Remember that feeling when the recruiters calls up and says you weren’t a good fit — who feels great about that call?
+Remember that feeling when the recruiters call up and say you weren’t a good fit — who feels great about that call?
 A total black box cop-out response!

 It doesn’t have to be this way, and the faster we can get to better decision making the better.
 Seven months ago, I joined a team of data scientists who had spent the prior three years building technology that relies on AI to work its magic and equip recruiters with meaningful and actionable insights when hiring.